-After finally mastering creativity in my own music and teaching thousands of students to do the same, I found that there are a number of reasons why it’s hard for most guitarists to be creative on their instrument.
-I also discovered that musical creativity can be developed by anyone using the right tools and an effective process for reaching this goal in your guitar playing.
+After finally mastering lead guitar playing creativity in my own music and teaching thousands of students to do the same, I found that there are a number of reasons why it’s hard for most guitarists to be creative on their instrument.
+I also discovered that guitar playing creativity can be developed by anyone using the right tools and an effective process for reaching this goal in your guitar playing.

 Top reasons why you aren’t more musically creative right now: